 Perhaps you did amend your habits earlier on when the kids were young.
 Hopefully, you have a wholesome healthy diet, use necessary good quality supplements, exercise and take steps to keep your stress levels down.
 If you did change then probably you are feeling fine.
 You’re not on any prescription drugs, your energy levels are high, your blood pressure is normal, you’re not too overweight.
 If so, I would like to congratulate you for coming through, despite the odds.

 For those who have kept the bad habits until now, there’s a good chance you’re not always feeling well.
 You may be in the stage of diabesity.
-If you have been thirty pounds or more overweight for more than a decade then this is the classification you’re in.
+If you have been thirty pounds or more overweight for a decade or so, then this is the classification you’re in.
 It means that you are likely to get type 2 diabetes.
 The good news is, you can change this state of affairs by doing all the right stuff.

 - Change your diet to good fresh foods, including healthy fats like coconut oil and extra virgin olive oil.

-- Kick the sodas to the kerb.
+- Kick the sodas to the kerb and keep away from artificial sweeteners like aspartame.

 - Moderate your drinking habits to no more than 14 units a week.